biotope/biotope-configuration/README.md

-# configurationLoader
+# biotopeConfiguration

 [![Join the chat at https://gitter.im/biotope/biotope-configuration](https://badges.gitter.im/biotope/biotope-configuration.svg)](https://gitter.im/biotope/biotope-configuration?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-configurationLoader is an object that helps with storing and retrieving configuration data for your Web project.
-The loader should be initialized as early as possible, preferably in head of your app/page and before any other script runs.
+biotopeConfiguration is a script that helps you store and retrieve configuration data for your Web project.
+The script should be initialized as early as possible, preferably in head of your app or Web page and before any other script runs.
+This allows you to use set() and get() methods immediately.
+If your configuration data is stored in a json file, you can use setRemote() method to load data from that file as well.
+See usage section or demo page for an example of how to use this script.

 **API**